pdenya/CodeMap/README.md

 # CodeMap

 Generate a .codemap folder in your repo so Claude Code and Codex can get the lay of the land faster and with less token usage.

 ## Overview

-This repository contains two main tools:
+This repository contains three main tools:

-- **`codemap.sh`** - Generates hierarchical code maps showing functions and meaningful comments
+- **`codemap` (Node.js/npx)** - Modern tree-sitter based code map generator with AST parsing
+- **`codemap.sh`** - Original bash script using regex patterns (still maintained)
 - **`flatten.sh`** - Creates a flattened outline of an entire codebase with code signatures

-Both tools are Git-aware and respect `.gitignore` rules, making them ideal for analyzing real-world projects.
+All tools are Git-aware and respect `.gitignore` rules, making them ideal for analyzing real-world projects.

 ## Why